 Video Showing How To Make Instant Pot Shredded Chicken:

-Click or tap on the image below to play the video.
-It's the easiest way to learn how to make Instant Pot Shredded Chicken!
+Tap here to jump to the video for this recipe — it’s located directly above the ingredients list.
+It’s the easiest way to learn how to make Instant Pot Shredded Chicken!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.